winnpixie/guardian-aottg/README.md

         - InfiniteRoom - Stops your room from expiring, thus allowing you to host forever.
         - OGPunkHair - Lets you play like its 2015 again when they still had brightly colored hair.
         - DeadlyHooks - Spice up gameplay by making hooks more 'realistic' by KILLING players instead of grappling to them.
+        - HideNames - Turns off player nametags for everyone in the room with a compatible mod.
         - BombsKillTitans - Expands upon normal Bomb-PVP to work with titans.
+        - UseSkyBarrier - Enables a "limit" of how high players can fly upwards during a Bomb-PVP match.
+(Insta-death box for your own collision)
     - **Assets**
         - ThunderSpearSkin - ThunderSpear left/right skin url.
         - LeftRopeSkin - Left ODMG rope/wire skin url.